Learning Spanish Braille

 Spanish Braille display or keyboard image of braille dots that are in this accessible page for auditory learners

-For Braille with FOCUS Braille Display
+For Braille with Braille Display on Computer

 Práctica: